Here at uSwitch we are often asked lots of questions about energy suppliers, bills and switching.

 The UK is split into different regions for gas and electricity.
 Originally, each region had only one option for their energy supplier.
 However since regulation in 1999, consumers have been free to choose who supplies their gas and electricity.

 Your gas and electricity bills will tell you who your energy suppliers are.
-If you don't have access to bills and need to find out who your gas supplieris, call the Meter Number Helpline on 0870 608 1524.

 What is dual fuel?